MiguelBarro/PdbSourceIndexing/README.md

 endif()
 ```

+The `add_custom_command()` call above is linked to the project target and will run the cmdlet each time the target is
+build (even if the *pdb* file was not updated).
+[Bellow](a-static-library-example) another strategy linking the custom
+command to a log file (used as timestamp) that solves this issue.

 ### Unconventional use cases

 As mentioned above there are use cases were the git repos associated to the sources are not available: